Joint Degree Programs

 MC Law’s joint degree J.D./M.B.A. program can help you launch your career more quickly.
 Earning a J.D. typically requires three years of study; earning an M.B.A typically requires two years.
 Because some course credits apply toward both the J.D. and the M.B.A, it’s possible to earn both degrees in three and 1/2 years to four years rather than in five.

 In the competitive legal and business arenas, the joint degree program can give you an edge on success.

 Future leaders in public administration or politics can take advantage of our joint juris doctor and master of public administration degree, offered in partnership with the University of Louisiana Monroe (ULM).

-A J.D./M.P.A prepares students to specialize in government and public sector law, whether at the federal, state, or local.
-This is dual degree delivers the skills and knowledge for careers in public finance, land use, legislation, municipal government, and justice administration.
+A J.D./M.P.A prepares students to specialize in government and public sector law, whether at the federal, state, or local levels.
+This dual degree delivers skills and knowledge related to careers in public finance, land use, legislation, municipal government, and justice administration.

 At MC Law, you can complete a joint J.D. and M.P.A. in only four years, generally one year less than if the degrees were pursued separately.
 Students enrolled in the joint degree program may earn 6 semester hours toward the J.D. degree from certain online M.P.A. courses and 12 semester hours toward the M.P.A. degree from designated J.D. courses at MC Law.

 For additional information regarding requirements for the M.P.A degree from ULM, see the ULM Graduate Catalog.